Our contributors

 Our Man in Raleigh

-Paul O’Connor is a veteran journalist who lives in Raleigh, N.C.
-He has written news, political analysis, columns, travel stories, book reviews and editorials for a number of publications.
-He also teaches at the School of Journalism and Mass Communication of the University of North Carolina at Chapel Hill.
+Paul O’Connor is a veteran journalist who has written news, political analysis, columns, travel stories, book reviews and editorials for a number of publications.
+He retired from the journalism school at the University of North Carolina at Chapel Hill in 2018 after 30 years as an instructor.

 Paul has wide-ranging interests, from American literature to military history and beyond.
 He’s an aficionado of quality beers; in fact, he’s a beer snob.
 As a personal note, he’s also the best journalist I was ever forced to fire, evidence of the sorry state of 21st century newspapering.
 Fortunately, he knew the “downsizing” wasn’t my fault, and he contributes his skills and insights to Briar Patch Books.